-The human eye has its own built in Aperture in the form of pupils.
-When the outside environment is very bright, your pupil will narrow to allow a very small amount of light through in any given time interval.
+The human eye has its own built in aperture in the form of pupils.
+When the outside environment is very bright, your pupil narrows to allow a very small amount of light through in any given time interval.
 Since there is more available light for your eyes to use, it essentially filters out most of it to allow your vision to correctly see the world in the right amount of light.

-Conversely, when the outside environment is dark, your pupil will dilate (open) to allow as much visible light in as possible in any given time interval.
-Your body does this automatically, your camera does not however (unless you’re in full auto mode, and that’s boring).
+Conversely, when the outside environment is dark, your pupil dilates (opens) to allow as much visible light in as possible in any given time interval.
+Your body does this automatically; your camera does not, however (unless you’re in full auto mode, and that’s boring).

 On your camera, there’s more to aperture than just the amount of light hitting your sensor.
 Aperture also controls the depth of field, or how much of your image is in focus.
-The wider (more open) the aperture, the more shallow the depth of field is.
-A shallow depth of field will leave less items in focus, but is often a desired effect in photography (think bokeh).
+The wider (more open) the aperture, the more shallow the depth of field.
+A shallow depth of field leaves fewer items in focus, but that’s often a desired effect in photography (think bokeh).

-Shutter Speed refers to the length of time that you actually take the picture for.
+Shutter speed refers to the length of time that you actually take the picture for.
 This is another method of controlling the amount of light that hits your sensor.
-A fast shutter speed will allow less light to be captured, a slower will do the opposite.
+A fast shutter speed allows less light to be captured, a slower speed will do the opposite.
 Faster shutter speeds are used for freezing images in their moment of time.
 Slower speeds can allow for moving items to “drag” across your image.
-You can do some really cool things these days with long exposures (very very slow shutter speeds).
+You can do some really cool things these days with long exposures (very, very slow shutter speeds).

-Aperture in combination with Shutter Speed will determine the amount of light that hits the sensor in total, and they need to be balanced according to the amount of available light in order to properly expose an image.
+Aperture in combination with shutter speed will determines the amount of light that hits the sensor in total.
+The two need to be balanced according to the amount of available light in order to properly expose an image.
 An over exposed image will have areas of pure white where the detail within has been lost forever.
 Conversely, an under exposed image will have areas of pure black, where the detail within is also lost.

-Controlling both the Shutter Speed and Aperture while in Manual Mode (not to mention ISO and other settings) can be a bit overwhelming to new photographers.
+Controlling both the shutter speed and aperture while in Manual Mode (not to mention ISO and other settings) can be a bit overwhelming to new photographers.
 Even experienced photographers may miss a moment while fumbling around in Manual Mode.
-It is easy to over expose or under expose images without proper knowledge or time to set up the shot.
+It’s easy to over expose or under expose images without proper knowledge or time to set up the shot.

-Aperture Priority is found by turning your Mode Dial to “A” or “Av”.
-Aperture is measured in what is called “F-Stops”.
-Many cameras and lenses will allow for partial F-Stops in 1/3 or 1/2 stop measurements.
-The smaller the F-Stop number, the more “wide open” the aperture is.
+Aperture Priority is found by turning your mode dial to “A” or “Av”.
+Aperture is measured in what are called “F-stops”.
+Many cameras and lenses allow for partial F-stops in 1/3 or 1/2 stop measurements.
+The smaller the F-stop number, the more wide open the aperture is.
 What Aperture Priority mode will do is allow you to control the aperture, and the appropriate shutter speed will be automatically selected based upon the amount of light your camera detects.
-You are still able to adjust other settings such as ISO in Aperture Priority, just not the shutter speed.
+You’re still able to adjust other settings such as ISO in Aperture Priority mode, just not the shutter speed.

-Shutter Priority is found by turning your Mode Dial to “S” or “Tv”.
-Shutter Speed is measured in seconds, with a vast majority of your default camera’s Shutter Speeds falling under one second.
-Those will display as a fraction (I.E., 1/25, 1/4000).
-Now, you may have to recall your elementary math skills when dealing with fractions, but the smaller the number (or larger denominator in the fraction), the faster the Shutter Speed.
-Just like Aperture Priority, Shutter Priority will allow you to control one aspect of the two light filters on your camera while automatically selecting the other based on available light.
+Shutter Priority is found by turning your mode dial to “S” or “Tv”.
+Shutter speed is measured in seconds, with a vast majority of your camera’s default shutter speeds falling under one second.
+Those will display as a fraction (e.g., 1/25, 1/4000).
+Now, you may have to recall your elementary math skills when dealing with fractions, but the smaller the number (or larger denominator in the fraction), the faster the shutter speed.
+Just like Aperture Priority, Shutter Priority allows you to control one aspect of the two exposure elements on your camera while automatically selecting the other based on available light.

-For my style of shooting, I spend most of my time in Aperture Priority.
+For my style of shooting, I spend most of my time in Aperture Priority mode.
 Why?
-The simple answer is that my subjects are generally not moving, so as long as I can ensure a stable shot (tripod for low light/slow shutter situations), I don’t have to worry about much blur occurring.
-The more detailed answer is that I prefer to control my depth of field, rather than leaving that to “chance”.
+The simple answer is that my subjects are generally not moving, so as long as I can ensure a stable shot (tripod for low light/slow shutter situations), I don’t have to worry about much blur.
+The more detailed answer is that I prefer to control my depth of field, rather than leaving that to chance.
 If I’m taking a landscape photograph, I want to know that my entire landscape will be in focus, not just the foreground or background.
-Conversely, if I’m photographing an object, or person in good light, I’m going to want a low F-Stop so I can blur that background out and get a nice, 3-D feel to it.
+Conversely, if I’m photographing an object or person in good light, I’m going to want a low F-stop so I can blur that background out and get a nice, 3D feel to it.

 Well, manual mode is great, and I definitely use it from time to time, but usually on shots where I have time to set up the shot, check the Exposure Value (EV) of my settings, fire off a test shot or two.
 Even with landscape or cityscape photography that can be challenging, especially if you’re trying to squeeze in some pristine shots in the “golden hour”.
 You run the risk in Manual mode of allowing too much or too little light.
 And while hopefully you’re checking your images on your display periodically to ensure they’re exposed properly, there’s nothing worse than missing a great photographic moment because you over/under exposed, or were fumbling with controls.

 So there you have it.
 Both Aperture Priority mode and Shutter Priority mode have their place, and depending on the style of shooting you do, you should adjust my advice accordingly.
-I personally shot a lot of HDR landscapes and cityscapes, and just still scenes in general.
-I stay in Aperture Priority for those for the most part (you definitely want your Depth of Field to stay the same when shooting HDR images!).
+I personally shoot a lot of HDR landscapes and cityscapes, and just still scenes in general.
+I stay in Aperture Priority for those for the most part (you definitely want your depth of field to stay the same when shooting HDR images!).
 I do occasionally do some people and action shooting, and will switch over to Shutter Priority as needed.
-I encourage you to get out there and try both with your new found knowledge on the subject.
+I encourage you to get out there and try both with your newfound knowledge on the subject.

 Until next time.